benbrittain/fargo/README.md

 The [Fuchsia Getting
 Started](https://fuchsia.googlesource.com/docs/+/HEAD/getting_started.md)
 instruction are what you need.
-Since a release build is what fargo expects to find you'll want to pass --release to fset.
-The Rust components that fargo needs to cross compile are also not built by default, so you'll have to select something other than the default modules.
+Since a release build is what fargo expects to find you'll want to pass --release to fx/set.
+The Rust components that fargo needs to cross compile are part of garnet, so you must be using the garnet layer or higher.

-If you are planning to use Qemu to run your Fuchsia Rust code, a good choice for modules is below, in env.sh form or underlying script as one prefers.
+The author most often uses the following steps to update and build Fuchsia in preparation for using fargo

-    fset x86-64 --release --modules packages/gn/boot_headless,garnet/packages/zircon_rust
+    ./scripts/fx set-layer garnet

-or
+    .jiri_root/bin/jiri update

-    packages/gn/gen.py -m packages/gn/boot_headless,garnet/packages/zircon_rust --release
+    ./scripts/fx set x86 --release

-What `packages/gn/boot_headless` does in this instance is prevent the user shell from being launched after boot.
-Since the user shell requires [Mozart](https://fuchsia.googlesource.com/mozart), and Mozart has a hard dependency on the [Vulkan graphics and compute API](https://www.khronos.org/vulkan), *and* Qemu cannot support Vulkan, `packages/gn/boot_headless` is pretty much a requirement for Qemu.
+    ./scripts/fx build-zircon

-If you want a quicker compile, limiting the modules to `packages/gn/garnet,garnet/packages/runtime_config,garnet/packages/zircon_rust` will compile a lot fewer packages but still be usable with Fargo.
+    ./scripts/fx build

 Once this build is complete, clone and build fargo.

     git clone https://fuchsia.googlesource.com/fargo
     cd fargo
-    cargo install
+    cargo install --force

 Fargo uses ssh to communicate between your host computer and either Qemu or a real device to copy build results and execute them.
 For Qemu there is a bit of